-The following article explains how to build a power amplifier short circuit or overload protection circuit for safeguarding loudspeakers from burning.
+The following article explains 2 simple amplifier short circuit or overload protection circuits for safeguarding amplifiers from burning.

 Why we need a Short Circuit Protection